Drew Pasteur's Ohio Fantastic 50

 No, I am a professor at The College of Wooster, where I teach math, advise student research projects, and mentor student-athletes.
 The F50 project costs me a small amount of money annually for web hosting, etc., but I have chosen to keep the site available to all and ad-free.

-No, even if I didn't have moral/ethical concerns about sports betting, I know that the bookmakers are very, very good at what they do.
-In an academic research project on predicting NFL games, that was published in a top sports analytics journal, we found that we weren't good enough to consistently beat the oddsmakers.
+My last bet was on Super Bowl XXIII, when I lost a dollar to a classmate.
+Even if I didn't have moral/ethical concerns about sports gambling, the bookmakers are very, very good at what they do.
+In an academic research project on predicting NFL games, that was published in a top sports analytics journal, our research group (including two PhDs in applied math) found that we weren't good enough to consistently beat the oddsmakers.
 Very few people have the knowledge and skill to do so over the long term.

 Where do I send corrections, questions, or ideas?